SendMon3y/SendMon3y.github.io/README.md

 > Here are ways to do so:
 1. To keep focused on studying,  a quiet study space is a better choice to study well.
 2. During class, you may do an advance reading on the subject so that we will be able to participate.
-3. Having a study cirlce can also help since you can share the experience with another person.
+3. Having a study circle can also help since you can share the experience with another person.
 4. It is also better to play classical music while studying.

 ## Here's my study playlist: